kaazing/gateway/README.md

 # Learning How to Use the Gateway

-To learn how about administering the Gateway, its configuration files, and security, visit [kaazing.org](http://developer.kaazing.com/documentation/5.0/index.html).
+To learn how about administering the Gateway, its configuration files, and security, see the documentation on [kaazing.org](http://kaazing.org).
 To contribute to the documentation source, see the [doc directory](/doc).

 # Learning How to Develop Client Applications